My mission lately has been to replace commercial health-tracking products that continually harvest your personal data.

-I then tried scraping their sites with 100% success in a browser, but they failed when flipped over to headless mode.
-They caught on and blocked my attempts with an impossible-to-bypass captcha.
+Both Strava and Garmin offer APIs, but I didn’t have the patience to go through their process.
+I tried scraping their sites with much success but they eventually hit me with an impossible-to-bypass captcha.
 So forget you, Jobu.
 I’ll do it myself.
-Enter Python to the rescue.
+Enter Python to the rescue!

 garmin.py